yanxiaodi/vs-code-revision/README.md

 * Zulu
 * Xhosa

-Click any text in your document or select a sentence/paragraph, then press `Shift+T` to translate the text.
+Click any text in your document or select a sentence/paragraph, then press `Ctrl+Shift+T` to translate the text.
 If you haven't selected any text, ReVision will automatically select the current paragraph.

 The translated text will be automatically inserted into your document.